Skip to main content

 Peter Gulick DO, FACOI's Profile

-Peter Gulick DO, FACOI Related seminars and products
+Peter Gulick DO, FACOI Related Seminars and Products

 I am board certified in Internal Medicine, Medical Oncology, and Infectious Diseases and have taken care of HIV patients for over 30 years.
 I have also taken care of hepatitis C patients for 20 years.
 I am a professor at the Michigan State University College of Osteopathic Medicine, and I have developed courses in HIV and hepatitis.
 I teach medicine residents as well as ID fellows on HIV and hepatitis C at my clinical sites.